Near coincidences and nilpotent division fields

 \subsection{Classification of nilpotent division fields of prime level}

 Step one in the process of determining when an elliptic curve $E/\QQ$ can have a nilpotent $n$-division field, is determining when the $p$-division fields can be nilpotent extensions of $\QQ$.
 Proposition \ref{prop:NilpIsClosed} tells us that if $\QQ(E[n])/\QQ$ is nilpotent, then $\QQ(E[d])/\QQ$ is nilpotent for all $d \mid n$.
 Moreover, if $n = p_{1}^{a_{1}} \cdots p_{k}^{a_{k}}$ is the prime factorization of $n$, then $\QQ(E[n])/\QQ$ is nilpotent if and only if $\QQ(E[p_{i}^{a_{i}}])/\QQ$ is nilpotent for all $i$.
-To see why this is true, one only needs to recall the Galois correspondence as well as the fact that nilpotency is perserved under subgroups and quotients.
+To see why this is true, one only needs to recall the Galois correspondence as well as the fact that nilpotency is preserved under subgroups, quotients, and direct products.

 For this reason, we start by studying $\QQ(E[p])/\QQ$ and use that information to understand what happens at level $p^2$ and further up the $p$-adic tower.

 To that end, we need a way to divide up the subgroups of $\GL_2(\ZZ/p\ZZ)$ so that we can study them.
 Fortunately, Proposition \ref{prop:ProjIm} gives us exactly what we need.